 1. Students are enrolled in CTLB03 – Introduction to Service Learning (under 'Teaching and Learning' in the UTSC Calendar)

 CTLB03 is our 0.5 credit course with two lecture hours per week.
 In this course, students are familiarized with service learning concepts and key skills to get the most out of their placement.
-CTLB03 assignments and evaluations include readings, discussions, a research paper or portfolio, and critical self-reflective writing to continually monitor and assess how their service experience enhances their own scholarship.
+CTLB03 assignments and evaluations include readings, discussions, a presentation, and critical self-reflective writing to continually monitor and assess how their service experience enhances their own scholarship.

 Click here to see a sample course syllabus.

-ii.
-Out-Reach: Students bring concepts taught in the academic classroom to discipline-related organizations within the non-course/off-campus community.
-These might include area schools, laboratories, NGOs and government departments.
+Through these service learning placements, students bring concepts taught in the academic classroom to discipline-related community partners.
+These might include, for example, area schools, laboratories, NGOs and campus units.
 Students learn about the current needs of the communities they are serving and the approaches used to meet these needs.
 By employing academic knowledge in a meaningful context, students become active learners.
 Through practice, concepts become solidified and students develop a sense of ownership over self-generated knowledge.
 Students learn to recognize issues, formulate and carry out initiatives and evaluate progress, and thus become more self-reflective learners.
 Communication and other skills imperative to professional practice are strengthened and students have direct experience with how knowledge is generated and transferred.

 Amelia Seto-Hung, Course and Program Assistant, CTL